BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Our benchmark

 \subsection{Implemented algorithms}

-Until now (\ie, the writing date June 6, 2022), we have implemented 8 backdoor attack and 9 backdoor defense algorithms as the first batch of algorithms in our benchmark.
+We have implemented 8 backdoor attack and 9 backdoor defense algorithms as the first batch of algorithms in our benchmark.
 We hold two criteria for choosing methods. \textbf{First}, it should be classic (\eg, BadNets) or advanced method (\ie, published in recent top-tier conferences/journals in machine learning or security community).
 The classic method serves as the baseline, while the advanced method represents the state-of-the-art, and their difference could measure the progress of this field. \textbf{Second}, the method should be easily implemented and reproducible.
 We find that some existing methods involve several steps, and some steps depend on a third-party algorithm or a heuristic strategy.
 Consequently, these methods involve too many hyper-parameters and are full of uncertainty, causing the difficulty on implementation and reproduction.
 Such methods are not included in BackdoorBench.

 As shown in Table \ref{tab: 8 attacks}, the eight implemented backdoor attack methods cover two mainstream threat models, and with diverse triggers.
-Among them, BadNets, Blended and LC (label consistent attack) are three classic attack methods, while the remaining 5 are recently published methods.
-The general idea of each method will be presented in the \textbf{supplementary material}.
+Among them, BadNets\cite{gu2019badnets}, Blended\cite{chen2017targeted} and LC\cite{clean-label-2018} (label consistent attack) are three classic attack methods, while the remaining 5 are recently published methods.
+The general idea of each method will be presented in the \textbf{Appendix}.

-The basic characteristics of nine implemented backdoor defense methods are summarized in Table \ref{tab: 8 defense}, covering different inputs and outputs, different happening stages, different defense strategies.
+The basic characteristics of 9 implemented backdoor defense methods are summarized in Table \ref{tab: 8 defense}, covering different inputs and outputs, different happening stages, different defense strategies.
 The motivation/assumption/observation behind each defense method is also briefly described in the last column.
-More detailed descriptions will be presented in the \textbf{supplementary material}.
+More detailed descriptions will be presented in the \textbf{Appendix}.